RatJuggler/guinea-bot/README.md

 Tweeting is limited to a 3 in 10 chance as it's very easy to generate hundreds of tweets a day, similarly following is limited to a 1 in 180 chance.

+The state machine prioritises sleeping and eating but the internal attributes can drive it form any state to any state, see the code for the exact rules.

 ![Image of Guinea Pig States](https://raw.githubusercontent.com/RatJuggler/guinea-bot/master/go-states.png)

 # Install as a service